Ericsson-LMF/IoT-Gateway/README.md

 > deployment onto a target machine.

 * ./osgi
-> This folder contain the main bundles for the Generic Device Access and a few
+> This folder contain the main bundles for the Generic Device Access and drivers,
-> driver, adaptors and connectors.
+> adaptors and connectors for different technologies, for example CoAP and UPnP.

 * ./tutorial
 > This folder contains a maven project for building a set of bundles for a
-> projet tutorial
+> project tutorial.

 * ./pom.xml
 > This is the parent Maven POM file for building the whole project.
 Please note